 Because Notre Dame- AmeriCorps is partnered with the Corporation for National and Community Service, we are able to offer our members a yearly living allowance which is distributed bi-weekly over the 11 months term.
 The pre-tax figure for 2016-2017 is $12,530.

 The Education Award

-Upon completion of an 11 month service term, AmeriCorps members receive a taxable education award of $5,550 (2013-14 service year).
+Upon completion of an 11 month service term, AmeriCorps members receive a taxable education award of $5,775 (2016-17 service year).
 The education award can be applied to qualified student loans or future education at a Title IV institution.
-To learn more about the education award and the National Trust, please go to NDA's site or AmeriCorps' page on the subject.
+To learn more about the education award and the National Service Trust, please visit AmeriCorps' page on the subject.